Cerebral Amyloid Angiopathy And Neuritic Plaque Pathology Correlate With Cognitive Decline In Elderly Non-Demented Individuals

 Digital Object Identifier (DOI)

 Malek-Ahmadi, Michael; Chen, Kewei; Perez, Sylvia E.; and Mufson, Elliott J., "Cerebral Amyloid Angiopathy And Neuritic Plaque Pathology Correlate With Cognitive Decline In Elderly Non-Demented Individuals" (2019).
-Neurobiology Articles.
+Translational Neuroscience.
 310.